Headstock

 The bridge also features the guitar’s saddle, which is often made from the same material as the nut of the guitar.

-Located on the underside of the guitar‘s soundboard and back is the bracing.
 Bracing refers to the wooden struts (structural components made from spruce, or a similar light yet strong timber) that reinforce the guitar‘s top and back.

-Bracing supports these larger, lighter sections of timber structurally without adding much additional weight which would impact the guitars ability to resonate.
+Bracing supports these larger, lighter sections of timber structurally without adding much additional weight which would impact the guitars’ ability to resonate.
 Some struts are scalloped, which is a technique used to reduce the weight of the struts further while maintaining structural integrity.

 Summary